-The considerations outlined in the policy Approval Process, Exclusion Zones, Activities for which the Policy applies, Prohibited Activities, Exempt Activities/Groups, Signage, Enforcement, and Term of Licence
+The considerations outlined in the policy Approval Process, Exclusion Zones, Activities for which the Policy applies, Prohibited Activities, Exempt Activities/Groups, Signage, Enforcement, and Term of Licence.
 These requirements will be included in any licence issued by Council.
-Council's Community Lands, and Environment officers have provided satisfactory referrals, subject to compliance with the above policy, standard licencing including the requirements above, and supporting conditions.

-2.4 WOLLONGONG CITY WIDE DEVELOPMENT CONTRIBUTIONS PLAN
+Council's Community Lands, and Environment officers have provided satisfactory referrals, subject to compliance with the above policy, standard licencing including the requirements above, and supporting conditions of consent.
+2.4 WOLLONGONG CITY WIDE DEVELOPMENT CONTRIBUTIONS PLAN DEVELOPMENT CONTRIBUTIONS Wollongong City-Wide Development Plan - City Wide The Wollongong City-Wide Development Contributions Plan applies to the subject property.

-DEVELOPMENT CONTRIBUTIONS

-Wollongong City-Wide Development Plan - City Wide

-The Wollongong City-Wide Development Contributions Plan applies to the subject property.
 This Plan levies a contribution based on the estimated cost of development.
 The proposed cost of development is less than \$100,000 - contributions do not apply.

-2.5 SECTION 4.15(1)(A)(IIIA) ANY PLANNING AGREEMENT THAT HAS BEEN ENTERED INTO UNDER SECTION 7.4, OR ANY DRAFT PLANNING AGREEMENT THAT A DEVELOPER HAS OFFERED TO ENTER INTO UNDER SECTION 7.4

-There are no planning agreements entered into or any draft agreement offered to enter into under \$7.4 which affect the development.

-2.6 SECTION 4.15(A)(IV) THE REGULATIONS (TO THE EXTENT THAT THEY PRESCRIBE MATTERS FOR THE PURPOSES OF THIS PARAGRAPH)
+2.5 SECTION 4.15(1)(A)(IIIA) ANY PLANNING AGREEMENT THAT HAS BEEN ENTERED INTO UNDER SECTION 7.4, OR ANY DRAFT PLANNING AGREEMENT THAT A DEVELOPER HAS OFFERED TO ENTER INTO UNDER SECTION 7.4 There are no planning agreements entered into or any draft agreement offered to enter into under S7.4 which affect the development.
+2.6 SECTION 4.15(A)(IV) THE REGULATIONS (TO THE EXTENT THAT THEY PRESCRIBE MATTERS FOR THE PURPOSES OF THIS PARAGRAPH) 2 Savings Any act, matter or thing that, immediately before the repeal of the 2000 Regulation, had effect under the 2000 Regulation continues to have effect under this Regulation.

-Environmental Planning and Assessment Regulation 2021

-2 Savings

-Any act, matter or thing that, immediately before the repeal of the 2000 Regulation, had effect under the 2000 Regulation continues to have effect under this Regulation.

 2000 Regulation means the Environmental Planning and Assessment Regulation 2000 as in force immediately before its repeal on 1 March 2022.

-6 Determination of BASIX development
+6 Determination of BASIX development Not applicable.

-61 Additional matters that consent authority must consider
+61 Additional matters that consent authority must consider Not applicable.

-62 Consideration of fire safety
+62 Consideration of fire safety Not applicable.

-63 Considerations for erection of temporary structures
+63 Considerations for erection of temporary structures 3 Not applicable.

-2.7 SECTION 4.15(1)(B) THE LIKELY IMPACTS OF DEVELOPMENT

-The proposal is considered acceptable with regard to the likely impacts.

-2.8 SECTION 4.15(1)(C) THE SUITABILITY OF THE SITE FOR THE DEVELOPMENT

-Does the proposal fit in the locality?
+3.1 SECTION 4.15(1)(B) THE LIKELY IMPACTS OF DEVELOPMENT The proposal is considered acceptable with regard to the likely impacts.
+3.2 SECTION 4.15(1)(C) THE SUITABILITY OF THE SITE FOR THE DEVELOPMENT Does the proposal fit in the locality?

-Whilst the proposal is considered appropriate with regard to the zoning of the site there may be impacts on the amenity of the locality by way of topography and noise amplification from fitness activities
+The proposal is considered appropriate with regard to the zoning of the site and is not expected to have any negative impacts on the amenity of the locality or adjoining developments.
+Are the site attributes conducive to development?